ANDRÁS MÁTÉ

 4. Dedekind’s construction of natural numbers

-5. New paradoxes of infinity – the first fall of logicism
+5. The new paradoxes of infinity – the first fall of logicism

 6. The logicism of Russell and Ramsey